Book Cover Designs That Sell (How-To Guide, Examples)

 Look professional

-What are you saying with a less-than-professional cover?
+But what are you saying with a less-than-professional cover?

 You’re saying you’ve written a less-than-professional book.
 This may not be true, but it’s still what readers will think before buying.